After Giving Birth: How to Feel Healthy

 Stay Off the Scale

-For the first month, think about regaining energy, not about losing weight.
+For the first month, think about regaining energy and feeling good, not about losing weight.
 Losing weight too soon can make you feel more tired.
 Instead, focus on caring for your baby and eating balanced meals.
 You may lose some weight without even trying, especially if you’re breastfeeding.
-Once your energy level’s back to normal, you can begin to lose weight.
+Once your energy level is back to normal, you can begin to lose weight.
 A gradual weight loss of 4 or 5 pounds a month is safest.